 All volunteers will have a designated staff member to use as a point of contact for queries, training requests or problem resolution.
-This is the person that you have arranged your volunteering with and is identified in your welcome letter.
+This is the person you have arranged volunteering with and who is identified in your welcome letter.

-Your contact will also undertake any induction to your volunteering role, and in addition this handbook includes further information that you may find useful.
-If you have any questions that aren't covered, please don't hesitate to ask your local contact.
+Your contact will also undertake any induction to your volunteering role - in addition, this handbook includes further information that you may find useful.
+If you have any questions not covered here, please do not hesitate to ask your local contact.

-The SISI project also employs a Project Manager and a Volunteer & Communications Officer.
-You may receive communications directly from either of these people and similarly you are welcome to contact them directly about your volunteering role should you wish or if you have an issue which has not been resolved locally.
-Contact details can be found at the end of this handbook.
+The Initiative also employs a Project Manager and a Volunteer & Communications Officer.
+You may receive communications directly from either of these people and similarly you are welcome to contact them directly about your volunteering role if you wish or if you have an issue that has not been resolved locally.
+Their contact details are provided at the end of this handbook.